Part 17: Ground-based SSA with EOIR

 5. Click Cancel to close the Properties Browser.

-Adding LEO_Sat to the EOIR Configuration
+Adding LEO_Sat to the EOIR configuration

-2. Double click on Satellite/LEO_Sat () in the Available STK Objects list to move it to the Selected Targets list.
+2. Double-click on Satellite/LEO_Sat () in the Available STK Objects list to move it to the Selected Targets list.

-Creating an Access report
+Creating an Access between Telescope and LEO_Sat.

 Create an access report between Telescope and LEO_Sat.
+You will use the Access for further analysis.

 1. Right-click on Telescope () in the Object Browser.